rabiulahsan/load-prediction-model/README.md

-## this is laon amount prediction app
+## this is loan amount prediction app